BerserkerDotNet/BlazorState/README.md

 All samples can be found here [samples](https://github.com/BerserkerDotNet/BlazorState/tree/master/samples/BlazorState.Sample/Components).

 ## BlazorState.Redux

-### v1.1 Change log
-1. Simplified a way to define and use connected component.
-1. Fixed re-rendering issue wi connected component.
-1. Log AsyncActions to the Redux DevTools.
-1. Updated dependencies.

 As the name suggests it is a port of [React-Redux][1] library to Blazor/.NET world.